nerd-programming/skills-github-pages/index.md

 ---
 title: Welcome to my blog!
-This is the first GitHub Pages.
+This is the place practicing the use of GitHub.
 ---